 What is Deflation?

 Deflation is a decrease in the general price level of goods and services.
 Put another way, deflation is negative inflation.
 When it occurs, the value of currency grows over time.
-Thus, more goods and services can be purchased for the same amount of currency.
+Thus, more goods and services can be purchased for the same amount of money.

 Deflation is widely regarded as an economic “problem” that can intensify a recession or lead to a deflationary spiral.